 Every company’s security provisions and network structures are multi-layered.
-A hacker gaining unauthorised access to one area of the network doesn’t necessarily mean they can steal data or affect operations in another.
+A hacker gaining unauthorized access to one area of the network doesn’t necessarily mean they can steal data or affect operations in another.

 However, in some situations an attacker is able to take the resources that they initially gain access to, primarily operating system features or network administrator tools, and use them to extend their infiltration.
 More and more, attackers are leveraging machine identities to hijack machine-to-machine connections and communications to move laterally through a network.